-Hold best meeting you will ever attend, with the people who you love the most
+Have the best meeting you'll ever attend with the people you love the most.

 2. Don't try to control participation.
-Let everyone in the family join in, but don't expect children who are three and under to participate fully and do expect a few challenging moments.
+Let everyone in the family join in, but don't expect children who are 3 and under to participate fully and do expect a few challenging moments.
 While encouraging attendance for teenagers, don't make it compulsory.
-In a very short time they will attend just to see what they may be missing - and make a bit of a fuss when they do attend.
+In a very short time, they will attend just to see what they may be missing—and make a bit of a fuss when they do attend.
 Also, make sure you don't talk over the heads of your kids by keeping things simple.

 4. Be creative with the meeting space.
 Find a place where everyone is comfortable, the kitchen or dining room may be best for this.
 Don't be afraid to experiment with different locations such as the back yard or even a park.
 If things are tense around the house you might want to have your weekly meeting at a fun place like a pizza parlor, the local miniature golf course or bowling alley to help get things back on an even keel.
 Starting the meeting by sitting in a circle and holding hands will set the tone for a bonding experience.

 5. Give everyone a chance to lead/record the meeting.
 This will help your kids feel validated and realize that what they think matters.
 Make a record of the decisions reached so you can refer back to agreements made if you need to.
 You can also post the minutes of the weekly meeting on the refrigerator so everyone can be reminded of plans for the week.
 Remember to make sure you follow through and do what you say you're going to do as parenting is best done by example.